fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/groupby.md

 `weekStartFrom` attributes specifies the **weekday** from where you want to start the week at the time of grouping.
 This attribute is applicable only when **weekly binning** is applied at the time of grouping.

-`WeekDays` is a separate enum of `FusionCharts.DataStore`.
+`Weekdays` is a separate enum of `FusionCharts.Utils`.
 Weekdays consists of:

 * Sunday
 * Monday